xizero00/Router-Utility/README.md

 routerpassword = 'routerpassword'

-you have to know that the log file path is the code directory
+You have to know that the log file path is the code directory

 ## Supported devices
 Now Router Utility only supports TP-LINK routers

 ## Others
-please feel free to issue problems
+Please feel free to issue problems